ut-parla/Parla.py/artifact/README.md

 ```
 $ export PARLA_ROOT=[Your Parla root directory path]
 $ cd $PARLA_ROOT
+$ conda create --name parla_env --file requirements.txt --channel conda-forge
+$ conda activate parla_env
 $ source examples/source.sh
 ```

 By default this sets your CUDA_ROOT to be the location of your current conda env.
-If you have cudatoolkit=10.1 and cudatoolkit-dev=10.1 installed (such as through the provided requirements.txt) then this should be sufficient.
+If you have cudatoolkit=10.1 and cudatoolkit-dev=10.1 installed (such as through the provided requirements.txt for the parla_env) then this should be sufficient.

 Otherwise, set your CUDA_ROOT to the your CUDA installation.
 Note: This requires CUDA/10.1 and gcc>=8.3.0.

 In `CUBLASMG_ROOT/test`, we have the modified block matrix multiplication file to perform: C = A @ B.T at the same size as Parla.